chipforge/StdCellLib/README.md

 ### Magic

-Another software for the Popcorn tool, which should be installed before usage, is [Magic] (http://opencircuitdesign.com/magic "http://opencircuitdesign.com/magic").
+Another software for the Popcorn tool, which should be installed before usage, is [Magic](http://opencircuitdesign.com/magic "http://opencircuitdesign.com/magic").
 Magic is Open Source, but not part of all Linux distributions (lacks on OpenSuse, Arch Linux etc).
 On Debian based systems

 ```
 apt-get install magic